 And for everything you EVER wanted to know about the Better Alphabet™ Song, itself, check out the video below!

 The Better Alphabet™ Digital Mini Mats for Student Reference

 These “mini-size” versions of the Better Alphabet™ classroom anchors posters are for individual student use and online distance learning.
 Both the mini-mats and the classroom anchor posters were recently updated to include an additional a “made-to-match” pastel version to go with the Decorative Square Poster colors.
 If you previously purchased either, you will be able to re-download and get the additional new set for free!

 The Secret Stories® Interactive Phonics Instruction with “Copyright-Safe” Sound Graphics

 This Interactive Grid is the perfect teaching tool for modeling how to use the Secrets to read and write words in remote learning lessons.
 Offered in PowerPoint format and easily transferred to Keynote and Google Slides, it provides an easily accessible and concrete way to show students how to “make and break” words with the Secrets.
 It also includes digital Secret Stories® stickers with embedded sound graphic “hints” to help students forge concrete connections to the phonics patterns and their sounds.
-While still copywritten, these digital stickers are “copyright-safe,” which means that they can be used, as desired, in protected online lessons, student practice activities, newsletters, and even in digital lesson planning!
+While still copy written, these digital stickers are “copyright-safe,” which means you can use them to create your own lessons for your students.